DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Name of the group entity - items entity id pairs SQL file.

-If this property is set, then the [id pairs SQL](#szgroupitemsidpairssqlfile) must be unset.
 File must be in the same directory as the entity group file.
 Name includes file extension.

 There can be other columns selected in the SQL file (e.g. `SELECT * FROM relationships`), but the group and items entity ids are required.
 If this property is set, then the [foreign key atttribute](#szgroupitemsforeignkeyattributeitemsentity) must be unset.